vicky78967/vicky78967.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my website!
-My name is Virginia G. Rodriguez and I am a fourth year PhD student at the University of Notre Dame.
+My name is Virginia G. Rodriguez and I am a fourth year PhD Candidate at the University of Notre Dame.
 As a scientist, I have been fortunate enough to participate in a wide range of research projects, from aqueous geochemistry to mass spectrometry and uranium geochemistry.
 Through my experiences, I have developed a deep passion for science and a desire to share my knowledge and insights with others.

 One of the reasons I created this website is to introduce myself and provide information about how to get in touch with me.
 Whether you are a fellow scientist, a potential collaborator, or simply someone with a keen interest in the natural world, I would love to hear from you.